mrtaz77/Turing-Machines/increment1.md

 # Increment 1
 The tape initially contains __wc__, where w is a binary number.
 Your TM should add 1 to w and write the sum to the right of the c.c is a __char separator__.
+Just open a increment.tm file and copy and paste the following.

 ```
 # this is a comment